NativeScript/docs-v7/start/ns-setup-installer.md

 ![](../img/start/installer-003.png "Welcome screen")

-Welcome page describes what will be done by the installer.
+The welcome page describes what will be done by the installer.
 It also allows the user to review the GitHub repository and the license agreement of the product.

 - _**I Agree – Continue**_ button proceeds to the next step of the setup wizard.